‘Run the damn ball’: UW’s Jimmy Lake wants ‘multifaceted’ offense, but does his hat say otherwise?

 Even if it’s boring.
 Even if it’s ugly.
 Even if it isn’t always what their fans want to see.

-And especially Saturday night against Arizona — who surrendered 173 rushing yards, 5.4 yards per carry and three scores in a loss to USC on Saturday, and 207 more rushing yards against the Huskies in 2019.
+And especially Saturday night against Arizona — which surrendered 173 rushing yards, 5.4 yards per carry and three scores in a defeat against USC on Saturday, and 207 more rushing yards against the Huskies in 2019.

 Lake says he wants to be “multifaceted.”